It’s the end of the growing season for tubers – and you’re probably wondering how to cure and store potatoes for long term storage.

 If any of your potatoes sprout eyes while they’re in your store room, double check the temperatures and light.
 If you spot mold or notice shriveling, check the humidity as well.
-Under the right conditions, your potatoes should store for quite a long time – up to 7 months.
+If you cure and store potatoes for long term storage in just the right conditions, your potatoes should store for quite a long time – up to 7 months.

-Now you know how to cure potatoes for long term storage!
+Now you know how to cure and store potatoes for long term storage!

 In my book Organic By Choice: The (Secret) Rebel’s Guide To Backyard Gardening, I show you how to build cold frames and raised beds so you can start growing your own food.
 You can get it on Amazon here.
 If you buy directly from me, you save 20% off the Amazon price and get the digital version for free.)